Well Hung Lover

 Well Hung Lover, also called Naked Man Hanging From Window and simply Naked Man, is a mural by the anonymous street artist Banksy, on a wall in Frogmore Street, Bristol, England.

-Painted in 2006 on the side of a sexual health clinic, it is the first legal piece of street art in the UK following a survey by Bristol City Council, resulting in retrospective permission and protection being granted for the mural, despite featuring nudity.
-It depicts a naked man hanging from a window, while a suited man looks out, next to a woman in her underwear.
+Painted in 2006 on the side of a sexual health clinic, Well Hung Lover depicts a naked man hanging from a window, while a suited man looks out, next to a woman in her underwear.
+Despite featuring nudity, it is the first legal piece of street art in the UK following a survey by Bristol City Council, resulting in retrospective permission and protection being granted.

 In 2009, the mural was defaced by a paintball gun, resulting in a partial restoration by the City Council.
 However, some paint splatters remain on the artwork.
 It was defaced a second time in 2018, with black spray paint.

 Design

 Well Hung Lover is stencilled graffiti and depicts a naked man hanging from a windowsill by his right arm; his left arm covering his genitals.
 Looking out of the window are two people: a suited man on the left, and a woman in lingerie on the right, touching his shoulder.

 The scenario portrayed is that the suited man is the woman's husband, and, suspecting her of having an extramarital affair with the naked man, is looking out of the window to search for him.

 At the time of creation, the artwork was stencilled on the side wall of Brook Sexual Health Clinic on Frogmore Street, which has since relocated.
-However, since the mural is approximately 5 m above street level, it is almost level with, and can be best viewed from, the Park Street bridge, above Frogmore Street.
+Banksy was reportedly unaware that the building was a sexual health clinic, and found humour in the irony when they were told via email.
+As the mural is approximately 5 m above street level, it is almost level with, and can be best viewed from, the Park Street bridge, above Frogmore Street.